mdsol/hale/README.md

 It is an object whose properties provide information about the resource or resource attributes.
 The values must be a valid JSON object.

-Defining a _meta attribute automatically defines a document *Reference Object*.
+Defining a "_meta" attribute automatically defines a *Reference Object* for the related *Resource Object*.

 ## Reference Objects
-Hale introduces Reference Objects that represent arbitrary JSON documents which MAY be referenced by other JSON objects inside a Hale document.
-All JSON objects in a Reference Object are themselves Reference Objects.
-The primary purpose of Reference Objects is to simply, yet flexibly, provide a simple way to DRY documents and extend other Hale objects in meaningful and useful ways at runtime.
+Hale introduces *Reference Objects* that represent arbitrary JSON documents which MAY be referenced by other JSON objects inside a Hale document.
+All JSON objects in a *Reference Object*are themselves *Reference Objects*.
+The primary purpose of *Reference Objects* is to simply, yet flexibly, provide a way to DRY documents and extend other Hale objects in meaningful and useful ways at runtime.

-It has two reserved properties:
+It has one reserved property:

-(1) "_ref": contains an array of Reference Object properties chain-ordered for inheriting attributes from other JSON objects.
+"_ref": contains an ordered array of directives about de-referencing related objects and resources.

-(2) "_src": contains a HAL Link Object referencing a remote resource.

 ### Reserved Properties

 #### _ref
 The reserved "_ref" property is OPTIONAL.

+Valid values are an array of:

-It is an array of strings corresponding to properties of a particular Reference Object in a document.
-A client SHOULD resolve a "_ref" declaration when encountered in a Reference Object in a document.
+(1) strings corresponding to properties of a particular *Reference Object* in a *Resource Object* "_meta" tag.

+(2) *Link Objects* that should be de-referenced and it's attributes appended to the attributes of the associated *Reference Object*

+(3) or a boolean, which when a property of a Link Object indicates the resource should be immediately de-referenced.

-A client MUST resolve a "_ref" chain hierarchically starting in the nearest "_meta" tag of the current Resource Object.
+A client SHOULD resolve all "_ref" declarations when encountered in a document according to the order of the array.

-Given the recursive structure of HAL, if the particular value is not discovered in the current Resource Object, the client SHOULD look in a Resource Object embedding the current Resource Object.
+A client MUST resolve a "\_ref" chain hierarchically starting at the top-level in the nearest "\_meta" tag of the current *Resource Object*.
+Given the recursive structure of HAL, if the particular value is not discovered in the current *Resource Object*, the client SHOULD look in a *Resource Object* embedding the current *Resource Object*, if any.

-The inheritance hierarchy for common Reference Object attributes is the value of the current Reference Object supersedes those in the objects specified.
+The inheritance hierarchy for common *Reference Object* attributes is the value of the de-referencing *Reference Object* supersedes those in the objects referenced.

-The client should first evaluate any classes that exist in the top level of the document and apply the class attribute to any sub attribute anywhere in the document.
-If _meta has been defined in an embedded resource, the _meta classes only apply to the attributes within that resource.
+###### strings
+A string indicates the name of a Reference object property in a "_meta" tag in the current *Resource Object* or another *Resource Object* embedding the current resource object.

 Example: